Lattae30/Mobile-Android-Test/README.md

 # About Project
-Mobile-Android-Test is a project for fulfilling the internship requirement recruitment process as the Suitmedia Mobile Developer Intern.
+Mobile-Android-Test is a project for fulfilling the internship requirement recruitment process.

 ## First Screen